 Advent has become a time of lights, decorations, parties and general merry-making in the countdown to Christmas.
 It's thought to have been celebrated by Christians since at least the 5th century, if not before, and was originally a period of fasting, prayer and preparation between the feast of St Martin on 11 November and the feast of Christ’s birth on 25 December.

-To get you in the Christmas spirit, we've selected 24 festive objects from our collection, one for each day of advent, to form our own, unique, advent calendar.
-We’ve got robins and reindeer, crackers and presents, holly and ivy and much, much more...
+To get you in the Christmas spirit, we've created our own Advent calendar comprised of 24 festive objects from our collections, one for each day of Advent.
+We’ve got robins and reindeer, winter wonderlands, holly and ivy and much more.

 Days 9-13: The nativity

 Day 9: The Virgin Mary

 Golden stars surround the Virgin Mary in this sumptuous 14th-century triptych at Polesden Lacey, Surrey.
 The humility of her pose contrasts with the opulence of her blue and gold headdress.

 Day 10: The Angel Gabriel

 The angel Gabriel holds a sceptre and is pointing to an inscribed scroll in this stained-glass panel at Wightwick Manor, West Midlands.
 Designed by Charles Kempe in 1875, it represents Gabriel’s visit to Mary.

 Evelyn De Morgan’s chalk and charcoal drawing of the nativity at Lanhydrock, Cornwall, hints at later events in the biblical story.
 The Christ Child is shown holding a chalice in one hand, with the other raised in blessing.